Remember “The Far Side,” those classic bits of natural history humor by cartoonist Gary Larson?

 I looked out the window by his perch just in time to see a juvenile redtail swoop past the deck and land in the neighbor’s yard.
 Even though it had just missed grabbing a gray squirrel, this bird of prey still looked cool.

-About five or 10 minutes later, I saw her cock her head to one side, looking down.
-After another minute she dropped to the ground, and gulped what appeared to be a mouse.
+Five minutes or so later, I saw her cock her head to one side, looking down.
+After another minute, she dropped to the ground and gulped what appeared to be a mouse.
 A few minutes later, she dropped down and gulped again.
 And again.

 Of course, even bird-of-prey coolness has its limits.
 Have you ever seen a juvenile redtail, just short of independence, demanding food from a parent who so wants to have an empty nest?
 These bouts of whining can look for all the world like a temper tantrum, and are every bit as unappealing in young raptors as they are in young humans.
 Not cool at all.

 As apex predators, redtails sit at the top of the food chain – a position that likely accounts for a lot of their perceived coolness.
 Still, there’s one bird in our area that can make even a redtail shake.